Meditherapy Jojoba Ceramide Barrier Cream

 A 2021 study found lecithin-based surfactants were less harsh and more tolerable comared to Sodium Lauryl Sulfate (SLS).

-Learn more about Ricinus Communis Seed OilThis ingredient is commonly known as Patchouli oil.
+Learn more about Ricinus Communis Seed OilThis ingredient is also known as Patchouli oil.
+Its main role is to add a warm, earthy, and musky scent to products.

 Learn more about Pogostemon Cablin Leaf OilThis ingredient comes from the bark of the Cedarwood tree.